Nikamura/osrs-quests-tracker/README.md

 - **Data Format**: JSON files with ISO timestamp naming convention
 - **State Management**: localStorage for UI preferences and window states
 - **Responsive Design**: Flexible window layout with drag-and-drop functionality

+## Changelog

+### Latest Changes
+- **Removed Data Aggregation**: Eliminated date bucketing and grouping logic from charts.
+All data points are now displayed at full resolution without any aggregation or maxing operations, providing maximum detail in progress tracking.
+- **Fixed Recent Achievements Table Styling**: Resolved inconsistent text styling where some rows appeared bold and others didn't.
+All rows now have consistent styling with a subtle left border indicator for achievements within the last 24 hours.

+### Previous Features
+- Interactive dashboard with Windows 98-style UI
+- Comprehensive player progress tracking
+- Real-time data filtering and comparison tables
+- Persistent user preferences and window management